Disruptive Pattern Material: Desert variants

 A desert DPM camouflage pattern sample.

-A desert variant was first issued on a limited basis in the late 1980s consisting of subdued sand and khaki hues but was replaced by a two-colour light brown on sand version by 1990 because four-colour (light and dark browns, khaki, and sand) versions had been adopted by some Middle Eastern countries, notably Kuwait and the Iraqi Republican Guard.
-One variant including a shade of green is also currently worn by members of the Indonesian National Armed Forces assigned to the Garuda Contingent serving in the United Nations peacekeeping missions.
+In the late 1980s, a desert variant was first issued on a limited basis, consisting of subdued sand and khaki hues.
+By 1990, it was replaced by a two-colour light brown on sand version, because four-colour (light and dark browns, khaki, and sand) versions had been adopted by some Middle Eastern countries, notably Kuwait and the Iraqi Republican Guard.

+A variant including a shade of green is currently worn by members of the Indonesian National Armed Forces assigned to the Garuda Contingent serving in the United Nations peacekeeping missions.

-A three colour (reddish brown, khaki, and sand) version also exists and was worn by Syrian forces, Lebanese Forces, and the Saudi Arabian National Guard.
+A three colour (reddish brown, khaki, and sand) version exists, and was worn by Syrian forces, Lebanese Forces, and the Saudi Arabian National Guard.

 British troops wearing two-colour No.5 Desert Combat Dress in 2007.

 Saudi Arabia National Guardsmen run past in three-colour desert DPM.

 Saudi Arabian National Guardsmen wearing three-colour desert DPM during Operation Desert Shield.

 Examples of a four-colour desert variant of DPM.